 Relationship Between Pedagogical Performance of Teachers and 21st Century Skills of Learners

-Table 3 presents the results of the Pearson r correlation analysis, which revealed a moderate positive relationship between teachers’ pedagogical performance and learners’ 21st-century skills (r = 0.68, p < 0.05).
+Table 3 presents the Pearson r correlation results, which indicate a moderate positive relationship between teachers’ pedagogical performance and learners’ 21st-century skills (r = 0.68, p < 0.05).
 This indicates that improvements in teachers’ pedagogical practices are associated with corresponding increases in learners’ 21st-century skills.
 Since the computed p-value is less than the 0.05 level of significance, the null hypothesis is rejected, confirming that the relationship is statistically significant.

 This finding supports the assertion that effective teaching practices play a crucial role in developing learners’ competencies.
 Darling-Hammond et al. (2020) emphasized that high-quality teaching significantly influences student outcomes, particularly in fostering critical thinking, collaboration, and problem-solving skills.